-Graduate students are eligible to audit one foreign language course (or two On The Go weekend language intensives) per semester free of charge, provided they are actively earning credit toward a graduate degree during that term.
+Graduate students are eligible to audit one foreign language course (or two On The Go weekend language intensives) per semester free of charge, provided they are actively earning credit toward a graduate degree during that term and that there is space availability in their chosen course.
 During the summer term, graduate students who are earning credit toward their degree may also audit one language course (or an On The Go language intensive) free of charge.